greenbender/django-sample/README.md

 #### Install the Django project ####

-Clone the project into the virtual environment and to basic setup.
+Clone the project into the virtual environment and do basic setup.
 NOTE: If your project requires additional system packages you should install them prior to this step.